About Boston College

 Additional information is available at the University Health Services website: www.bc.edu/healthservices.
 For additional information regarding services or insurance, call 617-552-3225 or visit the Primary Care Center on the first floor of Cushing Hall.

-Graduate students registering at the credit levels listed below are required to comply with Massachusetts General Laws (the College Immunization Law):
+All students considered full-time by the University are required to comply with Massachusetts College Immunization Law.

 The College Immunization Law requires proof of the following immunizations:

-- 3 doses of the hepatitis B vaccine
+- 3 doses of the Hepatitis B vaccines

-- Meningitis immunization or submission of waiver form for all students living in University-sponsored housing and for the Connell Graduate School of Nursing
+- Meningitis vaccine within the past 5 years or submission of waiver form for all students living in University-sponsored housing

-Failure to show proof of immunizations within 30 days from the start of classes will result in a block on your registration, and an administrative fee of $65 will be charged to your student account.
+Failure to show proof of immunizations within 30 days from the start of classes will result in a block on your registration and an administrative fee of $70 will be charged to your student account.